AleMayry/First-Website_AleMayry/README.md

 # First-Website_AleMayry
 This is a reuploaded version of my first website made for a Laurea UAS beginner course "Website Development".
+All files have been originally developed before May, 2022.
 (Aleksi Mäyry R0244-3025 Verkkosivukehitys verkkosivut, uudelleen julkaistu.)

 ## General information